mrtrizer/FlappyEngine/README.md

 You can find more details in FlappyTools2 documentation.

 ## Linux
-Install glew, sdl2 and sdl2_image using standart package manager.
+Install libvorbis-dev, libopenal-dev, glew, sdl2 and sdl2_image using standart package manager.

 ## OS X
 1. Install glew and libvorbis using brew. `brew install glew libvorbis`